pranay-anchan/PUI2018_shb395/HW3_shb395/README.md

 ### Note on collaboration with others

 For HW3, I discussed the assignment and ways to interpret or clean data with Cyrus Blankenship, Colin Bradley, Rohun Iyer, and Sam Manzi.
 We did not explicitly share specific lines of code.
+For assignment 2, in particular, Sam Manzi provided recommendations on how to incorporate mean and standard deviation calculations and logarithmic plot scales to make the data more easily interpreted.